The Best Metal Detector for the Beach?

 The best beach detectors are capable of detecting through salt water at greater depths, are built in a solid waterproof housing and can preferably identify or reject iron targets accurately.

-We believe The Legend by Nokta Makro and the XP Deus 2 represent the highest quality and best detectors for beach and underwater detecting because of their great performance, depth and rugged construction.
-At this point in time it is very rare to see Pulse Induction detectors used at the beach because they are often expensive, very heavy or not built in a waterproof housing but we hope to see this change in the coming years!
+We believe The Legend by Nokta Makro and the XP Deus 2 represents the highest quality and best detectors for beach and underwater detecting because of their great performance, depth and rugged construction.
+At this point in time, it is very rare to see Pulse Induction detectors used at the beach because they are often expensive, very heavy or not built in a waterproof housing but we hope to see this change in the coming years!

 At the end of the day, the best beach metal detector is the one which you have the most fun using!
 At Detect-Ed Metal Detecting we know that using a detector you believe in is more important than any amount of technology and that confidence in your metal detector is directly related to the amount of finds you will make.